julianschelb/Text-Summarizer/README.md

 ![Screenshot](summary.png)

-Due to file soz elimitations the actual model is not included.
+Due to file size limitations the actual model is not included.
 The files can be obtained at [https://huggingface.co/t5-small](https://huggingface.co/t5-small).
 Copy the following files into a sub directory "model" in the data folder of the project: config.json, gitattributes, pytorch_model.bin, README.md, spiece.model, tokenizer.json.